 How to make a pension contribution as a contractor

 As a contractor, you can either make pension contributions from your own personal funds or directly from your company’s income.
 Most limited company contractors will make their pension contributions through their company as this is more tax efficient.

-To make a pension contribution from your personal funds the amount that you invest will attract personal tax relief, which means that the pension provider will top up your contributions by 20%.
-Please note that there is a limit on the amount of tax relief available to personal pension contributions, this is currently 100% of your income and it is then topped up figure that is taken into account.
+To make a pension contribution from your personal funds, the amount that you invest will attract personal tax relief, which means that the pension provider will top up your contributions by 20%.
+Please note that there is a limit on the amount of tax relief available to personal pension contributions, which is currently 100% of your income and it is the topped up figure that is taken into account.